AndyCYao/personal_webpage/README.md

 - run `pelican --debug --listen --autoreload` to check the website locally

 ## Website Todo:
+- Oct 4th 2021 - using netlify to host the static file instead of dockers / nginx
+    - added a runtime.txt for netlify
 - Done. make nginx a dedicated process in lightsail, instead of docker
 - Done. install HTTPS on lightsail.
 - Done. modify the pelican's `make upload` to FTP or SCP the files into lightsail's /var/www/andy-yao